 I hear you.

 My skin was great.
 I have had beautiful skin all my life, but now wham! rosacea has reared its ugly head.
+If you hang around the rosacea boards for any length of time this story will become familiar.

-Well the NRS Blog has an answer to this plea.
-It is all about your risk profile.
 If you are over 30 with fair skin, have a relative with rosacea and are of Northern European Ancestry then the statistics suggest that you are at risk for having rosacea.

 Sorry, but sometimes it is just down to sheer probability.